 - A. Access Map Studio from the top navigation panel, visible on any page in IFTDSS. - B. Use the Zoom widgets, and mouse, to locate your area.
-The location search box at the top of Map Studio can also be helpful. - C Open the Basemap Gallery 🔠 to choose a more detailed base layer. - D. Select "Imagery with Labels".
+The location search box at the top of Map Studio can also be helpful. - C. Open the Basemap Gallery widget to choose a more detailed base layer. - D. Select "Imagery Hybrid" or a similar imagery option.